chef/chef-web-docs/README.md

 to your PR with the results.

 The Chef Documentation Team can normally merge pull requests within seven days.
-We'll fix build errors before we merge, so you don't have to worry about passing all of the CI checks, but it might add an extra few days.
+We'll fix build errors before we merge, so you do not have to worry about passing all of the CI checks, but it might add an extra few days.
 The important part is submitting your change.